Arrival

 CPR application for partners and family members

-If you are staying in a 2-person room or apartment, you are allowed to have another person live in the household with you.
-In order for members of your household (other than you) to apply for CPR registration, we need to approve of them first.
-This is because only partners, spouses, and family members may share an address for CPR application, according to the Danish law.
-If a friend or roommate lives with you and they are not our tenants, they need a Housing Confirmation to apply for the CPR number.
+If a friend or roommate lives with you and they are not our tenant, they will need a Housing Confirmation to apply for the CPR number.
 Before we can fill out the Housing Confirmation you must fill in the Household Application Form and bring it to our office along with all listed parties.
 All of you should bring your IDs.
 Then we can check your details and sign the Housing Confirmation.

 Please find an example of a signed household application here.